 There are some differences between the things we look at when we inspect different types of service.
 For example, when we inspect NHS trusts we look at eight core services.
-When we inspect GP practices, we look at how the practice provides services to particular population groups.
 We apply our five key questions to each of these things.

 What are core services?

 We do not inspect all the services that are provided by NHS trusts.
 There are eight services that we always inspect at every NHS acute hospital where they are provided.

 - Maternity and gynaecology